ibm-cloud-architecture/gse-devops/cloudpak-for-integration-tekton-pipelines/README.md

 [Validate webhook by pushing in a change to the web application](https://github.com/ibm-cloud-architecture/gse-devops/tree/master/cloudpak-for-integration-tekton-pipelines#validate-webhook-by-pushing-in-a-change-to-the-web-application)
 [Uninstall OpenShift Pipelines](https://github.com/ibm-cloud-architecture/gse-devops/tree/master/cloudpak-for-integration-tekton-pipelines#uninstall-openshift-pipelines)
 [Uninstall Tekton Components](https://github.com/ibm-cloud-architecture/gse-devops/tree/master/cloudpak-for-integration-tekton-pipelines#uninstall-tekton-components)

-# Configure OpenShift Pipeline for App Connect Enterprise Deployments (Work in progress)

-This [README](../../cloudpak-for-integration-tekton-pipelines/README.md) provides a working sample of a CICD pipeline involving the following steps:

-1. Compile and create a bar based on an ACE Toolkit project.
-2. Build an ACE-only server image containg the bar file and push it into the IBM Container Registry.
-3. Deploy the newly built image of the ACE-only server + bar into an OpenShift cluster.

-This tutorial uses the ACE pipeline created by our fellow GSE GSE colleagues in the Integration squad (https://github.ibm.com/rsundara/cp4i-ace-server).

 Reference links:
 - App Connect Enterprise Git Repo: https://github.com/ot4i/ace-docker